isrsummerschool/lecture_supplements_2021/README.md

 ### Linux

-### Linux

-We only provide example commands here for Ubuntu, but the process is similar for other Linux versions.
+We only provide example commands here for Ubuntu, but the process is similar for other Linux distributions.

 **1)** Install ``git`` with your package manager and clone the repository: